-Dear Strawberry Frozen Yogurt Pie: it’s a good thing you are so delicious.
+Dear Strawberry Frozen Yogurt Pie with Pretzel Crust: it’s a good thing you are so delicious.
 It’s not every dessert that can necessitate three trips to the grocery store, melt all over my freezer, wake me up in the middle of the night to monitor its progress, and be completely worth the effort in the end, but you have done it, you tasty frozen pie you.

 If you like salty-sweet combos, cool creamy desserts, and fresh summer fruit, this Strawberry Frozen Yogurt Pie with Pretzel Crust is for you.

 If you like EASY desserts that take approximately zero culinary skill, won’t heat up your whole house, and are guaranteed to earn you the loving admiration of everyone at the BBQ, this Strawberry Frozen Yogurt Pie with Pretzel Crust is for you too.

 This mishap-turned-miracle recipe is five ingredients, takes less than 15 minutes to prep, and is one of the best summer desserts to come out of my kitchen.